astronomer/docs/astro/ci-cd-templates/github-actions-deployment-preview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Astronomer [deploy action](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) includes several sub-actions that can be used together to create a complete [Deployment preview](ci-cd-templates/template-overview.md#preview-deployment-templates) pipeline, a configuration that allows you to test your code before deploying to production in an Astro Deployment that mirrors the configuration of an existing Deployment.
+The Astronomer [deploy action](https://github.com/astronomer/deploy-action/tree/deployment-preview#deployment-preview-templates) includes several sub-actions that can be used together to create a complete [Deployment preview](ci-cd-templates/template-overview.md#preview-deployment-templates) pipeline, a configuration that allows you to test your code changes in an ephemeral development Deployment before promoting your changes to a production Astro Deployment.

 The Deployment preview templates use GitHub secrets to manage the credentials needed for GitHub to authenticate to Astro.
-You can also use a secret to store the credentials for your [secrets backend](secrets-backend.md) so that preview Deployments have access to secret Airflow variables or connections during tests.
+You can specify the credentials for your [secrets backend](secrets-backend.md) so that preview Deployments have access to secret Airflow variables or connections during tests.
 See [Deployment preview template with secrets backend implementation](#deployment-preview-template-with-secrets-backend-implementation).

-Because Deployment preview templates also use the [`deploy-action` template](github-actions-deploy-action.md), which is available in the [GitHub Marketplace](https://github.com/marketplace/actions/deploy-apache-airflow-dags-to-astro), it automates the deploy process and includes additional features for more complex automation workflows.
-Specifically, the action can automatically:

-- Choose a deploy type based on the files that were changed in a commit.
-This allows you to use the same template for DAG deploys and image deploys.
-- Test DAGs as part of the deploy process and prevent deploying if any of the tests fail.
-These tests are defined in the `tests` directory of your Astro project.

-This means that the `deploy-action` triggers both image deploys and DAG deploys depending on the type of file changes that you made.
-If you committed changes only to DAG files, the action triggers a DAG deploy.
-If you committed changes to any other file, the action triggers an image deploy.
-See the [Deploy Action README](https://github.com/astronomer/deploy-action#readme) to learn more about using and customizing this action.

-Read the following sections to choose the right template for your use case.
-If your team builds custom Docker images, use the _custom image_ implementation.
-If you do not have access to Astronomer's `deploy-action`, use the [private network templates](#private-network-templates).

-To learn more about CI/CD on Astro, see [Choose a CI/CD strategy](set-up-ci-cd.md).
+Deployment preview templates use Astronomer's [`deploy-action`](github-actions-deploy-action.md) to automates the deploy process, meaning it can selectively deploy parts of your project based on which files you changed.
+See [Standard deploy templates](ci-cd-templates/github-actions-deploy-action.md) for more information about the `deploy-action`.

 ## Prerequisites